Thinking of Retiring? You May Be Eligible for an Employer-Sponsored Part D Plan

-Perhaps you want to keep on working or maybe you’re thinking about retiring.
+Perhaps you will continue working, or maybe you’re thinking about retiring.
 Whatever the situation, you’ll need to continue your prescription drug coverage.
-If you decide to work, you can remain with your employer coverage, but you may need to sign up for Medicare Part A. Calling Medicare or your benefits department can help you make this decision.
-However, if you’re considering retirement, and your company offers an Employer Group Waiver Plan (EGWP) for your Medicare Part D coverage, you might want to look closely at this option.
+If you remain working, you can keep your employer coverage, but you may need to sign up for Medicare Part A. Calling Medicare or speaking with your benefits department can help you make this decision.
+However, if you’re considering retirement and your company offers an Employer Group Waiver Plan (EGWP) for your Medicare Part D coverage, you might want to look closely at this option.

 What’s an EGWP?

 An EGWP, or “egg-whip,” is Medicare prescription drug coverage that is partially funded by an employer and often provides better coverage than an individual Medicare Part D plan.
-Your employer typically uses a private insurance company (or prescription drug benefit manager like Express Scripts) that is approved by Medicare to administer the plan for its employees.
+Your employer typically uses a private insurance company that is approved by Medicare to administer the plan for its employees.
 This type of plan also provides an option for your employer to “group enroll” its employees upon retirement, which means you may not have to fill out an application.
 It also means you won’t experience an interruption in your prescription drug coverage.

-Employer plans can be customized.
-For example, if you’re fortunate to have an employer that offers retirees both health benefits and a plan for prescription drug coverage, you should receive a letter before you turn 65, informing you of your Medicare Part D options.
-To enroll in the plan, you must be entitled to Medicare Part A and/or enrolled in Medicare Part B and live within the plan’s service area.
+If your employer offers retirees both health benefits and a plan for prescription drug coverage, you should receive a notice before you turn 65 informing you of your Medicare Part D options.
+To enroll in a Part D plan, you must be entitled to Medicare Part A and/or enrolled in Medicare Part B and live within the plan’s service area.
 If your employer does not offer retiree health coverage, you’ll need to enroll in Original Medicare (Parts A and B) or a Medicare Advantage Plan (Part C).
 For more information on this topic, please read Planning for Medicare Part D.

 Why an Employer-Sponsored Plan Might Be Better for You